kamipc/Piscine-42-Porto/C01/Readme.md

 # Project C01

 There were 9 exercises, from 00 to 08.
-I did from 00 to 07
+I did from 00 to 07.
+08 I did after so its not graded by moulinette.

 #### Exercise 00 : ft_ft
 Files to turn in : `ft_ft.c` .Allowed functions : `None`. <br>